mtng/opencall_hoiio/README.md

-Integration of Opencall and Hoiio API
+Integration of Opencall and Hoiio API.<br>
+Currently integrating for Record and Hangup modules

 # Opencall
 	url: http://www.ocall.org